Share

 Directions

-• Toast the poblanos on a comal.
+• Toast the poblanos on a heated comal.

 • Boil the chicken with a little salt.
 Once cooked (about 15 minutes), pull the cooked chicken apart with two forks or your fingers, if cool.